 What You Need To Know

-One customer commented, “Have been taking it for almost a week now and have not noticed any weight loss.
+One customer commented, “Have been taking it for almost a week now and have not noticed any weight-loss.
 I have noticed constipation.”

 ”Yet another customer stated, “Don’t work.
 Didn’t see any results at all.
 Was really disappointed and would tell you not to waste your money on them!”

-User Complaints – Another Concern
+User Complaints – “Another Concern”

-There are several customer complaints posted on dealer websites like Amazon.
+There are numerous customer complaints posted on dealer websites like Amazon.
 One user revealed, “I have been using Fat Magnet for 5 days and I had very bad diarrhea, but I have been drinking water, but it’s still the same.”

 ”This stuff only makes me constipated,” said another customer.

-Also, the makers of Leptigen are so confident in their product they’re offering a Special Trial Offer, which is a good sign.
+Plus, the company that makes Leptigen is confident enough in the formula to offer a Special Trial Offer, which is a good sign.